The OPC Campus. Courtesy of The Obama Foundation.

 [Includes any changes to the Area of Potential Effect (APE) for architecture or the list of historic resources within the APE boundary]

 |March 29, 2018||Section 106 Consulting Parties Meeting #2

 (Presentation of Historic Properties Inventory Report and process for evaluation of potential effects)

 |April 11, 2018||Final South Lakefront Framework Plan update presented to CPD Board|

 Plan Commission Hearing on OPC Planned Development application and the associated OPC, CDOT and CPD Lakefront Protection Ordinance applications

 |May 22, 2018||City Council Committee Hearing on OPC Planned Development application|

-Final Historic Properties Inventory (HPI) and Archaeology Reports Issued
+Final Historic Properties Inventory (HPI) issued

 Initial NEPA Public Information Meeting